platzily/platzily-admin/RFC.md

 - TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed.

 - Give a knlowdege base of the architecture of the strcuture to build on.
 Allows to fast development.

-- Also is the favorite for the frontend of our CEO.

 ## Architecture